HeatPackBandits Logo

 You'll have to find out for yourself.

-What we will say is this: helicopters are a double-edged sword.
-On one hand, you and three teammates can move across the map like gods.
-On the other hand, everyone knows where you are.
-The sound carries a long way.
-You become the most wanted target in Chernarus the moment you lift off.
+But let's say — hypothetically — they were out there.
+A helicopter would be a double-edged sword.
+Sure, you and three teammates could move across the map like gods.
+But everyone would know where you are.
+Rotor noise carries a long, long way.
+You'd become the most wanted target in Chernarus the moment you lifted off.

-And when that engine finally cranks?
-Whole towns hear it.
-They will come.
+Then imagine the moment that engine finally cranks.
+Whole towns would hear it.
+They would come.
 Count on it.

-It can fly.
-Whether you live long enough to enjoy that is a different question entirely.
+If it existed, it could fly.
+Whether you'd live long enough to enjoy that is a different question entirely.

 Streamer-Forward by Design